Town Centres Research Interest Group (TC-RIG)

-Leader: Cathy Hart, Senior Lecturer in Retailing and Operations Management
+Leader: Dr Cathy Hart, Senior Lecturer in Retailing and Operations Management

 The Customer Experience of Town Centres report presents the detailed findings from an ESRC-funded project investigating town centre consumer behaviour.
-Click here to download the report
+Download the report online.

 Town centres perform a vital socio-economic role in local communities; however, they also face ongoing challenges of increasing online competition, reduced consumer spending and empty shops.
 Many town centres have experienced economic decline, and the Government prioritised the need for action by backing measures from the Portas Pilots to the Future High Streets Forum.